Do Not Reach Lists

 Create your DNRL

-Once you have a list of email addresses that you would like to exclude from your campaigns, take the following steps to create your Do Not Reach List.
+Once you’ve identified the people that you would like to exclude from your campaigns, take the following steps to create your Do Not Reach List.

-1. Create your List file in the accepted format.
-Supported file formats are .csv, .tsv, and .txt.
-The emails on your list can be separated by lines or commas.
-Do not leave any leading or trailing spaces.
+1. Create your List file in an accepted format.
+Supported file formats are .csv, .tsv, and .xt.

-4. Upload your file.
-From there, set a description (optional) then drag and drop or browse and upload your file via the noted section.
+4. Add your list.
+Set an audience description (optional) then drag and drop or browse and upload your file via the noted section.
+Press “Next” when your file appears in the upload box.

 Audience showing as too small?
 Find out why in our FAQ below.